mudongliang/mudongliang.github.io/_posts/2016-05-24-stack-protector.md

 **Comment 3**:

-- perforamce: -fstack-protector > -fstack-protector-strong > -fstack-protector-all
+- performance: -fstack-protector > -fstack-protector-strong > -fstack-protector-all
 - coverage:    -fstack-protector < -fstack-protector-strong < -fstack-protector-all

 **Comment 4**:
 From [References 2](https://outflux.net/blog/archives/2014/01/27/fstack-protector-strong/), we learn from the condition in which we add stack protector check: